cloudflare/next-on-pages/.changeset/wicked-shoes-crash.md

 '@cloudflare/next-on-pages': patch
 ---

-Update the matcher for the temp fix for a Next.js bug to match any non-whitespace chars.
+Update the matcher for the temp fix for a Next.js bug to match more chars.